-(k) Notice Of Relief

-- To provide relief coverage for unscheduled leaves of absence due to sickness, accidents, or exceptional circumstances (e.g. public announcements, major storm damage, public emergencies, etc.), the Employer will, where practical, request an employee on a 'seniority down' basis to temporarily change his/her shift.
-Where no employee voluntarily accepts such a shift change, the Employer will direct an employee to change his/her shift on a 'seniority up' basis.
+- 3. RWWL days will be pre-scheduled in the 12 week shift period, and may be varied by mutual agreement between the employee and the Employer. - (i) Notice Of Relief - 1.
+To provide relief coverage for unscheduled leaves of absence due to sickness, accidents, or exceptional circumstances (e.g. public announcements, major storm damage, public emergencies, etc.), the Employer will, where practical, request an employee on a 'seniority down' basis to temporarily change their shift.
+Where no employee voluntarily accepts such a shift change, the Employer will direct an employee to change their shift on a 'seniority up' basis.
 When shift employees' scheduled shifts are changed, 2 calendar days' notice will be provided.
 If less notice is given, up to the first two of the changed shifts, occurring consecutively, shall be at double time rates as follows: - (i) 48 hours' notice no penalty; - (ii) 24 hours' notice 1 shift at double time; - (iii) Less than 24 hours' notice two shifts at double time. - 2.
 Shift changes incurred by relief employees who are designated as such or shift changes requested by the employee will not be subject to overtime penalties.